STARTUP VALUATION

 The Berkus Method seeks to address the difficulty of quantifying unquantifiable aspects by employing a blend of qualitative and quantitative factors.
 It calculates valuation based on five key elements:

-3) Abilities of the founding or management team – (reducing implementation risks)
+3) Abilities of the founding or management team – (Execution Risk)

-5) Existing costumers or first sales (reducing production risks)
+5) Existing customers or first sales (Marketing Risk)

 Valuation along the key parameters